 Customer story: Goldman Sachs

-One of the world’s foremost investment banks and financial services providers is developing an end-to-end tokenized asset infrastructure with Daml.
+One of the world’s foremost investment banks and financial services providers is live with an end-to-end digital asset platform developed on Daml.

 Tokenization is the creation of a unique, digital representation of an asset so that it can be traded on distributed ledger technology (DLT) and blockchain platforms.
 Any type of asset can be tokenized—from physical assets like artwork and real estate, to stocks, bonds, and other equities, to intellectual property and intangible assets (e.g., frequent flyer miles).
 A token should represent a redeemable claim to a security and derives its value from that claim.
 Holding the token is equivalent to owning a claim to the asset and ownership of the claim should be freely transferable.